It was the summer of ‘91.

 I don’t mean it was a disaster because of what happened later.
 The wedding was a disaster all by its ownsome.
 And that’s saying it all.

 I was not told of the extent of his injuries.
-When he delicately sipped a glass of tepid coffee instead of tucking into his wedding spread, I foolishly thought the heat putting him off food, like it had put me off too.
+When he delicately sipped a glass of tepid coffee instead of tucking into his wedding spread, I foolishly thought the heat had put him off food, like it had put me off too.
 I thought nothing of it.
-I knew the reason behind his refusal to eat when we were half- way to Ajmer from Delhi.
+I knew the reason behind his refusal to eat when we were half-way to Ajmer from Delhi.
 Thankfully, I was too stupid to get upset.

 There was a whirlwind of activity after we came to Delhi.
-I had an invalid husband, I needed to find a job… and that job had to be close to home.
-Thankfully I found one but it didn’t pay too well.
+I had an invalid husband and needed to find a job… and that job had to be close to home.
+Thankfully, I found one, but it didn’t pay too well.
 I took up a second job.
 I remember almost nothing of those days.
 They went by in a blur.
-And high speed blurry things don’t get time to leave imprints behind.
+And high-speed blurry things don’t get time to leave imprints behind.

-I remember the way I would come running- literally- home to cook lunch, feed him, gulp a few hasty mouthfuls myself and go off at a dead run again.
-By the time I finished up my work day at the second job, it would be after 11 in the night.
-I neither the strength nor the inclination to cook, or eat.
+I remember the way I would come running—literally—home to cook lunch, feed him, gulp a few hasty mouthfuls myself and go off at a dead run again.
+By the time I finished up my work-day at the second job, it would be after 11 in the night.
+I neither had the strength nor the inclination to cook, or eat.
 Though he would be hungry.

-For almost two months, our dinner consisted of mangoes- only mangoes.
+For almost two months, our dinner comprised mangoes—just mangoes.
 While returning home, I would buy anywhere from two to three kilos of these luscious, aromatic, ambrosia filled magical marvels.
 Dusseri, Sindoori, Langda, Neelam, Baadam, Chausa… ah the names..!
 They etched their remembered flavors on my tongue with loving deliberation.

 I would dump that day’s flavor under running water (chilled ganga water… the biggest bliss of living in east Delhi).
-The mangoes would be chilling out until I took a shower.
+The mangoes would chill while I took a shower.
 And then… would you believe my mouth is watering as I write this..?

 We’d put a sheet of newspaper between us and the mangoes and the knife.
 Cut and eat… cut and eat… no room in the mouth for words… no time to talk… no attention to spare to anything but the magic that is mango.
-I had no idea mango eating needed all five senses for full enjoyment.
-I still remember, it never took us both more than fifteen minutes to finish the pile.
+I did not know mango eating needed all five senses for full enjoyment.
+I still remember, it never took us both over fifteen minutes to finish the pile.
 One day we astounded ourselves.
 We cleared out 3kilo 700gms of mangoes in twelve minutes flat.
-I bet we created a world record that day.
+I bet we created a world record that day!

 In all my life, before or since, I have never eaten more mangoes in one season than in the summer of 1991.